Data4Democracy/drug-spending/datadictionaries/README.md

 We're glad you asked!

-If you have a data source that would help with our objectives [need md version of goals statement], we'd be grateful to have it.
+If you have a data source that would help with our [objectives](../docs/objectives.md), we'd be grateful to have it.
 Here's an overview of how to most effectively contribute.
 Please join the discussion on our [Slack channel](https://datafordemocracy.slack.com/messages/drug-spending/) - our group would love to work with you.
 (If you're not already in the Data for Democracy Slack team,